 Literature and the future world after coronavirus

-Research Aim: This study will reveal the predictions of literature about the future world after the pandemic.
+Research Aim: This study will reveal the world's literature predictions after the pandemic.

 Coronavirus a trending topic among the media, writers, and publishers

-Research Aim: Covid-19 has disrupted the health care system and economy of every sector.
+Research Aim: Covid-19 has disrupted every sector's health care system and economy.
 Apart from this, the topic of the corona has become trending everywhere.
 This study will highlight whether the information provided about COVID-19 by all the sources is authentic?
 What kind of misleading information is presented?